willboka/willboka.github.io/README.md

 # Willboka's blog

 This blog is about security.
-I intend to show vulnerability research and forensics is coming.
+I intend showing work of vulnerability research and forensics.

-This blog uses Chirpy theme for Jekyll.